ALSchwalm/transient/docs/cli/run.md

 is placed in the Disk Frontend.

-Once the disk has been created, `transient` passes the new disk as an additional argument on the QEMU commandline.
-Because the image in the Disk Frontend is associated with the virtual machien name, subsequent invocations of `transient` with the same `name` and disk `-image` flags will boot using the same images.
+Once the disk has been created, `transient` passes the new disk as an additional argument on the QEMU command line.
+Because the image in the Disk Frontend is associated with the virtual machine name, subsequent invocations of `transient` with the same `name` and disk `-image` flags will boot using the same images.

-When `transient` starts a virtual machine, it will acutomatically connect the user to either the QEMU process or an SSH connection with the VM.
+When `transient` starts a virtual machine, it will automatically connect the user to either the QEMU process or an SSH connection with the VM.
 Which one is determined by the flags described below.
-But regardless of the connection type, once the user is no longer connect (e.g., the ssh connection is termianted), `transient` **automatically shuts down the virtual machine**.
+But regardless of the connection type, once the user is no longer connect (e.g., the ssh connection is terminated), `transient` **automatically shuts down the virtual machine**.

 ### Usage